Makro

 Makro is a Dutch international brand of warehouse clubs, also called cash and carry stores.
 Makro was founded by SHV Holdings, a Dutch conglomerate based in Utrecht in partnership with German company Metro AG, with the first warehouse club opened in Amsterdam in 1968.

-Currently, ownership of the worldwide chain of stores is split between different companies like Metro AG in Europe (except UK), SHV Holdings in Latin America (except Peru) and CP All in Asia.
+Currently, ownership of the worldwide chain of stores is split between different companies like Metro AG in Europe (except UK), SHV Holdings in South America (except Peru) and CP All in Asia.
 In many countries, access to stores is restricted to business customers, and the stores are not open to the general public.

 History

 SHV originated in 1896 from a merger between a number of large coal mining companies, some of which had been active since the 18th century.

 In 1968, the first Makro store opened in Amsterdam.
 In the following years more stores opened in the Netherlands and several other European countries.

 In April 1971 the first Makro in the UK opened in Eccles, Manchester.
 Also in 1971, the first Makro store outside Europe opened in South Africa.

-In the 1970s and 1980s Makro extended its business to the Americas and Asia.
+In the 1970s and 1980s, Makro extended its business to the Americas and Asia.
 Makro had also expanded to the United States in the mid-1980s.
 In 1989, Kmart bought the US locations, and converted most of them to Pace Warehouse in 1990.

-In 1988, the first Makro store in Asia opened in Thailand.
+Makro expanded to Asia with its first store in Thailand in 1989.
+Operating as Siam Makro, the company is a joint venture between Charoen Pokphand and SHV Holdings.
+In 1994, Siam Makro planned to be listed in the Stock Exchange of Thailand to fund an expansion programme.

 The South African stores were subsequently in 1990 exchanged for a shareholding in Massmart and in 2004 SHV sold its Massmart shares.

+Makro began operations in Malaysia around 1994 with its first outlet in Shah Alam, followed by another one in Selayang and in Johor Bahru.
+Makro Malaysia was a partnership between its parent Dutch company, the Selangor State Development Corporation (PKNS) and PKNS-Inchcape (a joint venture between PKNS and Inchcape).
+In its first year of operation, Makro Malaysia invested a total of RM 90 million.
+It had plans to open six to eight outlets in a few years.